 2. All About Eve may be the best written film ever to come out of Hollywood.
 It’s certainly one of the most verbally dextrous.
 Mankiewicz’s characters don’t ever stop talking for a moment of the movie’s two-hour-plus running time, but the talk is so good you don’t even care.
 “Read my column while you’re waiting—the minutes will pass like hours.”
 “Everybody has a heart…except some people.”
 “Remind me to tell you about the time I looked into the heart of an artichoke.”
 These are epigrams worthy of Oscar Wilde by way of Yogi Berra—two parts witty, one part batty (what does that last one mean?).
 Mankiewicz’s zingers have a pretzel logic; you want to pause to untangle them but you can’t because more keep flying at you every second.

 3. Is Bette Davis beautiful?
 An unfair question, perhaps—but it’s one that audiences and critics have been asking ever since Davis began making a name for herself in the 1930s, and one to which All About Eve responds fearlessly.
 Davis was perhaps never so attractive or dynamic onscreen as she is here, playing Margo, and yet the film never for a second shies away from showing the haggardness in her face, the sag of her cheeks, the desperation and fear behind her eyes.
-(Davis was forty when she made the film.)
+(Davis was forty-two when she made the film.)
 The film is blunt and unsparing in its acknowledgement of the travails faced by women over forty working in industries that trade on their beauty.
 And yet by the end of the film, as Margo stands poised to retire from the stage in order to marry her longtime beau, Davis appears radiantly happy.
 She has surrendered the limelight to the next generation of actresses, and she appears, finally, at peace.
 The desperation and the fear have melted away and she’s glowing.

 |Davis with (soon-to-be real-life husband) Gary Merrill.|

 Those seeking something more adventurous than the typical Hollywood biopic would do well to check out Pablo Larrain’s Jackie, which has the outward trappings of an Oscar-bait vehicle for Natalie Portman but which is actually a sensuous and disorienting exercise in atmosphere.
 This is Larrain’s first English-language film; up to this point his reputation has rested on films made in his native Chile about life under Pinochet.
-Jackie, a character study of Jackie Kennedy in the days following her husband’s assassination, is itself a political film but its political contours are less interesting than how it’s been mounted and framed by Larrain’s camerawork, Stephane Fontaine’s cinematography, Mica Levi’s score, and Sebastian Sepulveda’s editing.
-And last but not least by Portman, whose performance, while mannered, conveys the raw desperation of a woman reeling from grief and shock.
+Jackie, a character study of Jackie Kennedy in the days following her husband’s assassination, is itself a political film.
+But its political contours are less interesting than how it’s been mounted and framed by Larrain’s camerawork, Stephane Fontaine’s cinematography, Mica Levi’s score, and Sebastian Sepulveda’s editing.
+And by Portman, whose performance, while mannered, conveys the raw desperation of a woman reeling from grief and shock.

 Back in the spring I wrote about the experimental filmmaker Jonas Mekas as a poet of the city, a Whitman of the 1960s counterculture, energized by the rush of people in urban spaces.
 (Mekas’ films, tellingly, always move at a sped-up frame rate.)
 Mekas’ longtime friend and colleague Stan Brakhage, meanwhile, was a poet of the country—the filmmaker as hermit.
 From his house in the mountains of Colorado, enclosed within the private world of his wife, their children and their pets, Brakhage made a career breaking down and reassembling in visual terms the most elemental of human experiences: birth and childhood, family, sex, home, nature.